victoriacheng15/website/docs/books/atomic-habits.md

 - Break these habits down into small, actionable steps that you can take consistently
 - Focus on making small improvements to your habits every day or week, rather than trying to make drastic changes all at once
 - Track your progress and celebrate your successes, no matter how small they may seem

+## Chapter 16

+Using habits tracker could be a help for you to keep up with habits, but sometimes, you may feel like "ugh, I need to update the tracker".

+Remember the four Laws of Behaviour change?

+- Make it obvious
+- Make it attractive
+- Make it easy
+- Make it satisfying

+You can do the following:

+- Keep habits small and make them as specific as possible
+- Make habits part of your daily routes
+- Focus on consistency as in do little bit of the habits daily

+Don't break the chain, try to keep habit streak alive.
+Never miss twice.
+If you miss one day, try to get back on tracker ASAP.

+Back to habit tracker, it can be a visual indicator since you can see the progress that you have made so far.
+This make it so satisfying to see the progress you have made!

+## Chapter 17

+How an accountability partner helps?

+- stay motivated
+- provide feedback and support
+- stay focused
+- help you celebrate your achievement

+Be sure to choose the right accountability partner who is reliable, supportive, and has similar goals and values.
+Also, be accountable to the accountability partner!